MissAvria107/Azurin.Optimizer/README.md

 - windows cleanup
 - browser cleanup
 - debloater
+- Advance game booster

 ### Safe

-There are people who use random tweaks, their windows break and encounter errors, and they also experience less performance and more lag. we created this project to keep others away from these problems.
+**There are people who use random tweaks, their windows break and encounter errors, and they also experience less performance and more lag. we created this project to keep others away from these problems.**
-People who share batches, they do not do any research and put random tweaks in a batch (our experience) Don't forget that all projects in the world are not perfect and have problems, that will be solved with the passage of time, we are trying to find these problems, also if you have a problem, be sure to report it, it makes us happy.
+**People who share batches, they do not do any research and put random tweaks in a batch (our experience)** **Don't forget that all projects in the world are not perfect and have problems, that will be solved with the passage of time, we are trying to find these problems, also if you have a problem, be sure to report it, it makes us happy.**

 ### How to use
 * **[Download](https://github.com/SofiaTheRabbit905/Azure.Optimizer/releases)** the latest `Azure.Optimizer 5.6 .zip` file.